Bonnie Somerville

-Bonnie Somerville (born February 26, 1974) is an American actress and singer.
-She has had roles in a number of movies and television series, most notably as Mona in seven episodes of Friends.
+Bonnie Somerville (born February 26, 1974) is an American actress.
+She has had roles in a number of movies and television series, including as Mona in seven episodes of Friends.
 She has also appeared in NYPD Blue, Grosse Pointe, The O.C., Cashmere Mafia, Without a Paddle, and Golden Boy.
 She starred as Dr. Christa Lorenson in season one of the CBS medical drama Code Black.

 Early life

 Somerville was born and grew up in Brooklyn.
 She started acting and singing at a young age, appearing in high school plays at Poly Prep Country Day School in Bay Ridge, Brooklyn.
 Somerville studied Musical Theater at Boston College.
 At age 22 she moved to Los Angeles, assembled a band and got an agent.